Tkachov/Overstrike/README.md

 Overstrike is a mod manager for PC ports of Insomniac Games' games.

-It supports .smpcmod/.mmpcmod, .suit and .stage mod formats, allows to create multiple profiles per game, automatically detects new mods in its folder (even in archives), and more.
+It supports .smpcmod/.mmpcmod, .suit, .stage and .modular mod formats, allows to create multiple profiles per game, automatically detects new mods in its folder (even in archives), and more.
 It's standalone, unified and user-friendly.

 ![Overstrike main window screenshot](https://github.com/Tkachov/Overstrike/assets/1948111/92229d23-550c-4d76-b2f3-d669c6b76764)